· Only 59.8 % of the adult Irish workforce between 45-54 years of age, currently have private pension coverage.

 |50 or over

 For tax relief purposes these contributions are limited to earnings up to a maximum of €254,000 in any tax year.

 You are not taxed on any employer contributions paid to a company pension plan.

-AVC - You would benefit from independent advice on Additional Voluntary Contributions's
+AVC - You would benefit from impartial advice on Additional Voluntary Contributions's

-as your employer will normally only recomend the existing scheme.
+as your employer will normally only recommend the existing scheme.

 Don't forget its your money - choose your own outcome

 All funds invested in a company pension plan roll-up free from income tax and capital gains tax.